gzguevara/gzguevara/README.md

     American Express Credit Scoring.
   </p> </td>
   <td>
-   Task: Find items with a critically large size for the further process.
-Approach: Find edges of these items with edge-detection NNs.
-Construct convex hulls around the edges and calculate the size of the convex hulls.
-Conclusion: The application automatically recognizes critically large items.
+   For our customer large size metal items posed risk in a metal process.
+I build an app for detection of large items.
+The app finds edges of items with edge-detection NNs.
+It constructs convex hulls around the edges and calculate the size of the convex hulls.
+The application automatically recognizes critically large items.
 However, due to the spatial circumstances, the exact size might be measured incorrectly.</td>
   <td> <p align="center">
   <a href = "https://github.com/gzguevara/Data-Science/tree/master/SberBank%20Hackathon"> Code </a>
   </p> </td>